I’m not the biggest proponent of solo ads.

-It’s a method of marketing where you pay someone who has an email list of subscribers to advertise your site to their subscribers.
+It’s a method of marketing where you pay someone who has an email list of subscribers to advertise your site or offer to their subscribers.
 It can be a great way of getting massive exposure and traffic very quickly (but not necessarily sales).

-Generally Solo ads are used primarily to build up an email list and then sell something to that email list.
-Let me give you an example just to illustrate this better:
+Generally solo ads are used primarily to build up an email list and then sell something to that email list.

 - Let’s say I have a website on weight loss which collects emails and then sells people who subscribe to me weight loss products from which I make money of.

-- I go to a Solo Ad network (there are quite a few!) and find people with email lists pertaining to the weight loss subject and niche.
+- I go to a Solo Ad network (there are quite a few, including Udimi.) and find people with email lists pertaining to the weight loss subject and niche.

 - I pay them to send out an email to their subscribers and advertise my site.